PaymasterMax/devcodes/README.md

 # devcodes
-simple website for developers, Q / A site. interaction among devs.
+It is a simple website for developers.
+Has a Q / A page.Allows interaction among devs.Best of all easy to use.
-Easy to use.